Codecademy/docs/content/python/concepts/math-module/terms/math-fabs/math-fabs.md

 ---
 Title: 'math.fabs()'
-Description: 'Takes in a numeric data type and returns the absolute value as a float.'
+Description: 'Computes the absolute value of a number and returns it as a floating-point value.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'